Help in Dealing with Younger Kids & Young Children

 It seems to be a natural tendency to react rather than to respond.
 We pass judgment based on our own feelings and experiences.
 However, responding means being receptive to our child's feelings and emotions and allowing them to express themselves openly and honestly without fear of repercussion from us.
 By reacting, we send our child the message that their feelings and opinions are invalid.
 But by responding and asking questions about why the child feels that way, it opens a dialog that allows them to discuss their feelings further, and allows you a better understanding of where they're coming from.
 Responding also gives you an opportunity to work out a solution or a plan of action with your child that perhaps they would not have come up with on their own.
 Your child will also appreciate the fact that maybe you do indeed understand how they feel.

-It's real important in these situations to give your children your full attention.
-Put down your newspaper, stop doing dishes, or turn off the television so you can hear the full situation and make eye contact with your child.
+It's real important in these situations to give your kids your full attention.
+Put down your newspaper, stop doing dishes, or turn off the TV so you can hear the full situation and make eye contact with your child.
 Keep calm, be inquisitive, and afterwards offer potential solutions to the problem.

 Don't discourage your child from feeling upset, angry, or frustrated.
 Our initial instinct may be to say or do something to steer our child away from it, but this can be a detrimental tactic.
-Again, listen to your child, ask questions to find out why they are feeling that way, and then offer potential solutions to alleviate the bad feeling.
+Again, listen to your child, ask questions to find out why they are feeling that way, and then offer the kids possible solutions to help deal with the bad feelings.

 Just as we do, our children have feelings and experience difficult situations.
-By actively listening and participating with younger children as they talk about it, and slowly mature into teenage children by demonstrating to the children how much we care and desire to help kids and have similar experiences of our own they can learn from.
+By listening and participating with younger children as they talk about it, and slowly mature into teenage children by demonstrating to the children how much we care and desire to help kids and have similar experiences of our own the children can learn from.